meister03/discord-cross-hosting/README.md

 const Discord = require("discord.js");
 const client = new Discord.Client({
     intents: ['GUILDS'], // Your Intents
- 	shards: Cluster.data.SHARD_LIST,        // A Array of Shard list, which will get spawned
+ 	shards: Cluster.data.SHARD_LIST,        // An Array of Shard list, which will get spawned
 	shardCount: Cluster.data.TOTAL_SHARDS, // The Number of Total Shards });